firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/semi-structured-functions/array-functions.md

 ## ARRAY\_INTERSECT

 Evaluates all arrays that are provided as arguments and returns an array of any elements that are present in all the arrays.
-The order of the resulting array is the same as in the first array.
+The order of the resulting array may be different than the original array.
+Use [`ARRAY_SORT`](./array-functions.html#array_sort) to stipulate a specific order on the results.

 ### Syntax
 {: .no_toc}